ISG-ICS/cloudberry/docs/quick-start.md

 **Step 9**: Ingest twitter data to AsterixDB

-You need to give the RESTFul API link of the AsterixDB cluster and one of its NC name to the ingestion script as following:
+You need to give the RESTFul API link of the AsterixDB cluster and one of its NC names to the ingestion script as following:

 ```
-~/cloudberry> ./script/ingestAllTwitterToLocalCluster.sh http://YourAsterixDBServerIP:19002/aql ONE_OF_NC_NAME
+~/cloudberry> ./script/ingestAllTwitterToLocalCluster.sh http://YourAsterixDBServerIP:19002/aql ONE_OF_NC_NAMES
 ```

 **Step 10**: Change the Cloudberry middleware configuration to connect to this new AsterixDB cluster.